Naturist camping in France: the comprehensive and detailed guide to a successful naturist holiday

 Pitches for caravans and motorhomes are also very common on naturist campsites:

-These pitches offer an excellent compromise between comfort and freedom: you can live in your own cocoon while enjoying the open and social atmosphere of the estate.
-Motorhome owners like to gather in areas reserved for them, encouraging exchanges between people who share the same lifestyle, combining freedom, travel and naturism.
+These pitches offer an excellent compromise between comfort and freedom: you can live in your own cocoon while enjoying the open and social atmosphere of the site.
+Motorhome owners like to gather in areas reserved for them, encouraging interaction between people who share the same lifestyle, combining freedom, travel and naturism.

 2. Mobile homes: practical comfort and simplicity